aelkins100/Software-project/README.md

 you may also change the movement of the puck up or down by having your paddle hit it whilst moving

 # improvements
--fix the collitions so the paddles cannot catch the puck when it moves past the front face of the paddle
+-fix the collisions so the paddles cannot catch the puck when it moves past the front face of the paddle

 # Refences to code used
 Real Python (2019).
 PyGame: A Primer on Game Programming in Python. [online] Realpython.com.
 Available at: https://realpython.com/pygame-a-primer/#sprites [Accessed 10 Nov.
 2020].